Estimating the Empowerment of Language Model Agents: EELMA Methodology

 \subsection{Network Architecture Details}

 \paragraph{Base Embedding Model:} We use pretrained language embedding models as the foundation for encoding textual observations and actions.
-Specifically, for language games (Gridworld and Tower of Hanoi), we employ \texttt{intfloat/e5-small-v2} \cite{wang2024multilingual}, and for WebArena (which requires longer context length), we use \texttt{jinaai/jina-embeddings-v2-small-en} \cite{günther2023jina}.
-On top of these embedding models, a single fine-tunable MLP projection (parameterized by $\theta$) to a compact representation dimension $d_{emb}=32$.
+Specifically, for language games (Gridworld and Tower of Hanoi), we employ \texttt{intfloat/e5-small-v2} \cite{wang2024multilingual}, and \cam{for WebArena (which requires substantially longer context windows for full-page observations), we use \texttt{intfloat/e5-mistral-7b-instruct} \cite{wang2024improving}}.
+On top of these embedding models, we add a single fine-tunable MLP projection (parameterized by $\theta$) to a compact representation dimension $d_{emb}=32$.

-\paragraph{State and Action Encoders ($\phi$, $\psi$):} On top of these embeddings, we define two simple neural encoders, $\phi$ for state and state-action pairs, and $\psi$ for future states.
-Each encoder is implemented as a two-layer MLP with hidden dimension $d_{hidden}=128$ and final representation dimension $d_{repr}=32$ (32 x 128 x 128 x 32).
+\paragraph{State and Action Encoders ($\phi$, $\psi$):} On top of these embeddings, we define two simple neural encoders, $\phi$ for state and state-action pairs, and $\psi$ for future states. \cam{For the language-game settings (Gridworld and Tower of Hanoi), each encoder is implemented as a two-layer MLP with hidden dimension $d_{hidden}=128$ and final representation dimension $d_{repr}=32$ (layer widths 32--128--128--32, including input and output dimensions).
+For WebArena, where observations are longer and more structurally varied, each encoder is implemented as a three-layer MLP with the same hidden and final representation dimensions (layer widths 32--128--128--128--32).}

 \paragraph{Successor Representation and Mutual Information Objective:} We combine state and action embeddings by simple addition to obtain the joint representation used in the InfoNCE loss.
 Given a batch of $N$ samples $(s_i,a_i,s_*)$, we maximize mutual information $I(A; S_* \mid S)$ using the contrastive InfoNCE loss: